open-telemetry/opentelemetry-specification/oteps/0006-sampling.md

 ensure the quality of the data we send, OpenTelemetry needs to natively support sampling with some
 requirements:
  * Send as many complete traces as possible.
-Sending just a subset of the spans from a trace is less useful because in this case the interaction between the spans may miss.
+Sending just a subset of the spans from a trace is less useful because in this case the interaction between the spans may be missing.
  * Allow application operator to configure the sampling frequency.

-For new modern systems that need to collect all the Spans and later may or may not do a deferred sampling decision, OpenTelemetry needs to natively support a way to configure the library to collect and export all the Spans.
-This is possible even though OpenTelemetry supports sampling by setting a default config to always collect all the spans.
+For new modern systems that need to collect all the Spans and later may or may not make a deferred sampling decision, OpenTelemetry needs to natively support a way to configure the library to collect and export all the Spans.
+This is possible (even though OpenTelemetry supports sampling) by setting a default config to always collect all the spans.

 ### Sampling flags